Gradient Descent as Implicit EM in Distance-Based Neural Models: Main Result: Responsibilities Are Gradients

 \subsection{Conditions}

 The result depends on three structural conditions.
-When all three are satisfied, implicit EM dynamics are not optional---they are forced by the mathematics.
+When all three are satisfied, implicit EM dynamics follow necessarily.

 \textbf{Exponentiation.} The distances must be passed through an exponential to form unnormalized likelihoods $P_j = \exp(-d_j)$.
 This transformation converts additive differences in distance into multiplicative ratios in likelihood.
-Without exponentiation, the gradient with respect to $d_j$ does not yield a normalized quantity, and responsibilities do not emerge.
+Without exponentiation, differences in distance enter the gradient linearly rather than as likelihood ratios, and no responsibility structure can form.
+Under the Mahalanobis reading of Section~\ref{sec:distance}, this condition comes without additional assumptions: the distance is a negative log-density, and exponentiation merely inverts the logarithm.

 \textbf{Normalization.} The likelihoods must be normalized across alternatives, either explicitly through softmax or implicitly through the log-sum-exp structure.
 Normalization induces competition: increasing the likelihood of one component necessarily decreases the relative likelihood of others.
-This competition is what makes responsibilities sum to one and what causes gradient signal to be distributed according to relative fit.
+This competition makes responsibilities sum to one and distributes gradient signal according to relative fit.
 Without normalization, components operate independently, and there is no assignment structure.

 \textbf{Gradient-based optimization.} The parameters must be updated via gradients of the objective.
 The identity $\partial L / \partial d_j = -r_j$ is a fact about the loss surface; it becomes a fact about learning dynamics only when gradient descent (or a variant) is used.
 Other optimization methods---evolutionary strategies, random search, discrete updates---would not automatically inherit the responsibility-weighted structure.